Henry Bedinger: Early and family life

-Born near Shepherdstown, Virginia (now West Virginia), the fourth of five sons and twelfth of 13 children born to the former Sarah Rutherford (daughter of the lower Shenandoah Valley's first congressman) and her husband Daniel Bedinger.
-Although his father died when young Henry Bedinger was young, he received a private education appropriate to his class at private academies in Shepardstown and across the Potomac River in Frederick, Maryland.
+Born near Shepherdstown, Virginia (now West Virginia), he was the fourth of five sons and twelfth of 13 children born to the former Sarah Rutherford (daughter of the lower Shenandoah Valley's first congressman) and her husband Daniel Bedinger.
+Although his father died when Henry Bedinger was young, he received a private education appropriate to his class at private academies in Shepardstown and across the Potomac River in Frederick, Maryland.
 When he turned 18 years old, he received a job as assistant clerk in the Hampshire County, Virginia clerk's office at Romney.
 His grandfather, the first Henry Bedinger (1729-1772) had emigrated from the Alsace region.
 His uncles Major Henry Bedinger (1753-1843) and George M. Bedinger had fought as patriots in the American Revolutionary War, with Henry Bedinger then briefly representing Berkeley County part-time in the Virginia House of Delegates, as well as owned one slave in the 1787 tax census for Berkeley County, and helped found the town of Meckenburg in 1794 (which became Shepherdstown).
 When about twenty, this Henry Bedinger moved to the Jefferson county seat, Charles Town, and began reading law under the supervision of his brother-in-law William Lucas.

 Bedinger married twice.
 His first wife was Margaret Rust, the sister of his law partner George Rust and daughter of General George Rust.
 They married on June 5, 1839, and she bore a son and two daughters before dying on May 21, 1843.
 His second wife was Caroline Bowne Lawrence, daughter of New York Democratic Congressman John W. Lawrence.
 They married on October 14, 1847, at "Willowbank" in Flushing, New York, and had one son and two daughters.